 The gap between knowing about open source AI models and actually deploying one is where most people get stuck.
 Reading about Ollama is different from running Mistral 7B locally and pointing your application at it.
 Understanding LoRA conceptually is different from executing a fine-tuning run and evaluating the results.
 The difference is hands-on practice with working infrastructure.

-Precision AI Academy's three-day bootcamp is built around exactly this gap.
+Precision AI Academy's two-day bootcamp is built around exactly this gap.
 You will pull open models with Ollama, build applications against local inference APIs, explore Hugging Face's model ecosystem, and understand fine-tuning from data preparation through evaluation.
 The goal is not to watch someone else demo these tools — it is for you to leave with a working local AI stack you can use the next day.

 Open Source AI Coverage in the Bootcamp